MiguelF07/IES_Pratical_Guides/lab3/README.md

 <h2>Dockerizing the Application</h2>

-To dockerize I tried two different methods but with no success.
+To dockerize I tried two different methods but only the last one succeeded.

 Following the [guide tutorial](https://spring.io/guides/topicals/spring-boot-docker/) I tried this implementation: